Linuo-cy/Draconic-Evolution/README.md

 ## REMIND
-This is a special version of Draconic Evolution for my modpack.
+This is a special version of Draconic Evolution for my modpack.Posted here to comply with the original brandon3055's license requirements.
 Compared to the original version, the following changes have been made:

 1. Adjusted the damage of the Chaos Guardian and the invincibility duration during the release of certain abilities.
 2. Changed the logic of the Chaos Crystal shield.